vgv/kolbasa/README.md

 ## Concepts
 Kolbasa is a pure Kotlin library, so it can be used with any JVM language (Java, Kotlin, Scala etc.).

 Kolbasa uses PostgreSQL as a storage to manage all queues, store all messages, ensure ACID and allow filtering and sorting.
 Kolbasa doesn't require any special PostgreSQL plugins or specific compile/runtime settings.
-It works on plain PostgreSQL version 9 and above.
+It works on plain PostgreSQL version 10 and above.

+## Requirements
+* PostgreSQL 10+
+* JVM 17+

 ## How to add Kolbasa into your project